-Gahanna Parks and Recreation offers in-house school break and summer camp programs that are accredited by the American Camp Association and run by Gahanna Parks and Recreation staff.
-These programs are under the umbrella of the Camp Friendship Camping Company, allowing them to follow the same set of policies and procedures as well as the same set of health form and registration requirements.
+Gahanna Parks and Recreation offers in-house school break and summer camp programs that are accredited by the American Camp Association and run by Gahanna Parks and Recreation Camp Staff.
+These programs are under the umbrella of the Camp Friendship Camping Company, allowing them to follow the same set of policies and procedures as well as the same set of health forms and registration requirements.

 SCHOOL BREAK CAMPS – WINTER CAMP AND SPRING BREAK CAMP

 School is out, and camp is in session!
-Camp Friendship Camping Company runs camps during Gahanna-Jefferson Public Schools’ winter and spring breaks and are available on various days, dependent on the school and City holiday calendar.
-School break camps offer a wide variety of activities and multiple field trips throughout the weeks.
+CFCC runs camps during Gahanna-Jefferson Public Schools’ winter and spring breaks, for ages 5-12, and are available on various days, dependent on the school and City holiday calendar.
+School Break Camps offer a wide variety of activities and multiple field trips throughout the weeks.
 Campers are able to register day by day or for the entire week.
 Dates of these camps are released a season prior, while details on times, activities and pricing are released in that specific season’s Gateway program guide.

 NATURE BUGS – AGES 4-6

 For our younger campers who are too young or not quite ready to participate in our full-day traditional camp programs, Nature Bugs is the perfect opportunity to be introduced to the world of summer camp!
-Nature Bugs is a half-day programs for campers age 4 through 6.
-Campers will experience guided fun as they participate in various activities led by Camp Friendship Camping Company staff.
-Activities vary each week based on the theme and allow children to participate in fun, structured play and activities to help them develop their social skills and teamwork, while discovering the world around them.
+Nature Bugs is a half-day programs for campers ages 4 through 6.
+Campers will experience guided fun, as they participate in various activities led by CFCC Staff.
+Activities vary each week based on the theme and allow children to participate in fun, structured play and activities to help them develop social skills and teamwork, while discovering the world around them.